jmmb/www.milesisland.net/about.md

 title: "About"
 ---

-**Miles Island** is an alternative music project from Minneapolis songwriter and multi-instrumentalist Jim Bjorklun.
+**Miles Island** is an alternative pop music project from Minneapolis songwriter and multi-instrumentalist Jim Bjorklun.
 It also evokes the solitary winters and hazy summers of Minnesota.